HomeBlogData Retention Policy

 Why Is a Data Retention Policy Important?

-A data retention policy is important because it provides a business with specific data management guidelines.
-This ensures data is only kept as long as necessary, which frees up storage space, improves organization, and increases efficiency.
+A data retention policy provides your business with specific data management guidelines.
+This ensures data is only kept as long as necessary, which mitigates risk, frees up storage space, improves organization, and increases efficiency.

 What Is a Data Retention Period?